 The pulley system is an excellent way to train your arms and chest muscles.
 At maximum height, you would probably feel quite a lot of strain.

 4 - Legs

-I saw quite a few people do well with squats.
+I saw quite a few people do well with squat variations.
 The reason is that this normally could cause quite a lot of joint strain, but the board reduces that impact.

 5 - Shoulders